benjamincharity/angular-url-encode/README.md

 # Angular URL-Encode Filter

-A simple Angular filter to encode or decode a string using `encodeURIComponent` and `decodeURI`.
+A simple Angular filter to encode or decode a string using `encodeURI` and `decodeURI`.

 [**Demo on Plunker**](http://plnkr.co/edit/oPJZWt?p=preview)